 What did you say?

-He then becomes more explicitly political, as it were.
-In 1919, Prime Minister of Greece, Venizelos, appointed him as the Director General of the Ministry of Welfare, charging him with bringing 150,000 Greeks back to Greece from the Bolsheviks in the Caucasus.
-He equally played a part in the Versailles negotiations in the same year, and it was during his travels through mainland Europe that he ‘gained’ his ‘communist sympathies’ in Berlin, under the influence of Rahel Lipstein and other radical women in the city.
-[4] This is when he started learning Russian, intending to move to the USSR with his wife, Galatea Alexiou, whom he wrote to extensively about his feelings surrounding his ‘enlightenment’: [5]
+In 1919, though, he became more explicitly political.
+Eleftherios Venizelos, then Prime Minister of Greece, appointed Kazantzakis as the Director General of the Ministry of Welfare, charging him with the responsibility of bringing 150,000 Greeks back to Greece from the Caucasus, where they were being persecuted by the Bolsheviks.
+In this government role, he played a part in the negotiations for the Treaty of Versailles, and, after this, continued travelling through mainland Europe.
+It was here that he ‘gained’ his ‘communist sympathies’, radicalised by conditions in post-war Vienna and Berlin, and the influence of Rahel Lipstein and other radical Jewish women in the city, known as “The Fiery Circle”.[4]
+He began to learn Russian, intending to move to the USSR with his equally radical wife, Galatea Alexiou.
+Travelling around Europe for much of their marriage, he wrote a number of letters to Galatea, and his communism is evident in these, as he expresses his ‘enlightenment’:[5]

 I hope for nothing.
 I fear nothing.
 I am free.